-It is possible over coming months some of these experiences will restart.
+It is possible over the course of 2021 some of these experiences will restart.

 New Entry Requirements

 Face coverings are now required by all guests aged 2 and over at the Magic Kingdom.
-The only exception is when dining.
+The only exception is when actively eating or drinking.

 All face coverings should:

 - Be made with at least 2 layers of breathable material

 - Fully cover the nose and mouth and secure under the chin

 - Fit snugly but comfortably against the side of the face